Exact upper bounds for the minimum sizes of strong and weak separating path systems of cliques: Introduction

 \section{Introduction}

 Let $G$ be a graph.
 A \emph{path system} of $G$ is a set of paths in $G$.
-A path system~$\mathcal{P}$ of $G$ is \emph{weakly separating}, or simply, \emph{separating}, if for every pair of edges of $G$ there exists a path in~$\mathcal{P}$ that contains exactly one of them.
-Let $f:G\rightarrow \mathbb{N}$ be the minimum size of a path system that separates $G$.
-We are interested in the problem of determining $f$ for complete graphs.
+Given edges $e,f\in E(G)$ and a path system~$\mathcal{P}$ of $G$, we say that $e$ is \emph{separated from} $f$ by $\mathcal{P}$ if there exists a path $P\in\mathcal{P}$ such that $e\in P$ and $f\notin P$.
+A path system $\mathcal{P}$ \emph{weakly separates} $G$ if for every pair of edges of $G$ it separates one of them from the other, and \emph{strongly separates} $G$ if it separates all the edges of $G$ from each other.
+Let $ssp(G)$ (resp.~$wsp(G)$) be the minimum size of a path system that separates $G$ strongly (resp.~weakly), called the \emph{strong} (resp. \emph{weak}) \emph{separation number} of $G$.
+Clearly, $wsp(G)\leq ssp(G)$ for every graph $G$.
+We are interested in the problem of determining these two quantities when $G$ is a complete graph on $n$ vertices.

 The study of general separating set systems was initiated by R\'enyi in the 1960s \cite{renyi}.
 Various versions concerning the separation of edges by subgraphs were introduced around the 2000s by computer scientists who were seeking efficient ways to detect faulty links in networks~\cite{compsci1, compsci2, compsci3, compsci4}.
-The problem of determining a tight upper bound for the size of separating path systems of graphs on $n$ vertices (i.e.~determining $\min\{f(G): G\text{ is an $n$-vertex graph}\}$) has become very popular in the combinatorics community during the last decade.
+The problem of determining tight upper bounds for the size of separating path systems of graphs on $n$ vertices has become very popular in the combinatorics community during the last decade.

-Among the first to consider this problem were Falgas-Ravry, Kittiparson, Kor\'andi, Letzter and Narayanan~\cite{nlogn}, who proved a bound of $O(n \log n)$ and conjectured one of $O(n)$.
-Letzter \cite{nlog*n} came very close by proving that $O(n \log^*n)$ is sufficient.
-The conjecture was eventually settled by Bonamy, Botler, Dross, Naia and Skokan~\cite{19n}, who proved an upper bound of $19n$.
+Among the first to consider this problem were Balogh, Csaba, Martin and Pluh\'ar in the strong setting~\cite{balogh2016path}, and Falgas-Ravry, Kittipassorn, Kor\'andi, Letzter and Narayanan~\cite{nlogn} in the weak setting.
+Both groups proved a common upper bound of $O(n \log n)$ and conjectured one of $O(n)$.
+Letzter \cite{nlog*n} came very close to the conjectured bound by proving that $ssp(G)=O(n \log^*n)$.
+The conjecture was eventually settled by Bonamy, Botler, Dross, Naia and Skokan~\cite{19n}, who proved that $ssp(G)\leq 19n$.
 They further conjectured that $(1+o(1))n$ is optimal.